An Absecon doctor who allegedly helped feed Atlantic County’s opioid epidemic was sentenced to four years in prison Thursday.

 Ashley Channell, 29, was helpful in the case and was allowed to re-apply for pretrial intervention.
 If accepted, she could complete a program without pleading and have the charge removed.

-Faustino may have started out a doctor, she said.
-But what he became was a drug dealer with a medical license whose practice captured attention with reports of “busloads” of people coming to his practice at $300 a visit that would include no examination just a prescription to feed addicts and those helping supply the drugs on the streets, Gravitz told Superior Court Judge Bernard DeLury.
+Faustino may have started out a doctor, Gravitz said.
+But what he became was a drug dealer with a medical license whose practice captured attention with reports of “busloads” of people coming to his practice at $300 a visit that would include no examination just a prescription to feed addicts and those helping supply the drugs on the streets.

 Faustino said he was desperately feeding his own addiction, sparked by medical issues that included peripheral neuropathy, a painful nerve condition.